Tamas-Gavlider/WanderRoads/README.md

    4. To prevent your database URL from being misused, you can store it in the env.py file and add this file to .gitignore to keep it secure.
 Using the os library, you can then retrieve the database URL in your code instead of directly including it in settings.py.
    5. In the terminal, run the show migrations command to confirm connection to the external database.<br>
       -- python3 manage.py runserver --
-   6. If you have to the database correctly, you can now run migrations to migrate the models to the new database.<br>
+   6. If you have set up the database correctly, you can now run migrations to migrate the models to the new database.<br>
       -- python3 manage.py migrate --
    7. Create a superuser for the new database.<br>
       -- python3 manage.py createsuperuser --